emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `5m`

   Time interval to clear completed but stale transactions.
-Ensure that the number of completed transactions is less than the <code>max_history</code>.
+Ensure that the number of completed transactions is less than the `max_history`.